Empowering Teachers: a Tribute to Bill Wharton

 Capturing the strength and caliber of our teachers in a single gesture proves nearly impossible.
 In establishing the John Hughes Fund for Professional Development, Bill codified the school’s support for its teachers’ independent exploration.
 The Hughes Fund and all it inspires constitute a major, lasting part of Bill’s legacy.

 Since its establishment in 2001, over $500,000 has been granted through the Hughes program.
-Each year, the Fund has been replenished through gifts to The Commonwealth Fund, the school’s annual fund.
-In honor of Bill’s tenure and commitment to Commonwealth, we plan to endow the Fund and to rename it the Hughes/Wharton Fund for Teachers.
-We invite you to join us in recognizing Bill’s extraordinary service and commitment to faculty by making a gift to help establish this endowed fund.
+Each year, the Fund has been replenished through annual giving.
+In honor of Bill’s tenure and commitment to Commonwealth, we are endowing and renaming this the Hughes/Wharton Fund for Teachers.
+We invite you to join us in recognizing Bill’s extraordinary service and commitment to faculty by making a gift to this endowed fund.

 To learn more about opportunities to support Commonwealth and to honor Bill Wharton, please contact Alisha Elliott '01, Director of Advancement.